MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-pick-items-for-warehouse-shipment.md

 description: Learn about using warehouse pick documents to create and process pick information prior to posting a warehouse shipment.
 author: brentholtorf
 ms.author: bholtorf
-ms.reviewer: bholtorf
+ms.reviewer: andreipa
 ms.service: dynamics365-business-central
 ms.topic: how-to
-ms.date: 01/25/2023
+ms.date: 09/11/2023
 ms.custom: bap-template
 ms.search.forms: '7335, 7339, 7345,'
 ---
-# <a name="pick-items-for-warehouse-shipment"></a>Pick Items for Warehouse Shipment
+# Pick Items for Warehouse Shipment

 In [!INCLUDE[prod_short](includes/prod_short.md)], you pick and ship items using one of four methods, as described in the following table.